 Highlighting one of Family Day’s exceptional educators!

-Julianne has used this period of physical distancing to reach out to children and their families in a different way by making fun and informative videos that she shares online.
-You can check out Julianne’s YouTube channel here!
+During physical distancing, Julianne used her time reach out to children and their families in a different way by making fun and informative videos that she shares online.

 Hand Up for Kids is an initiative created in response to the COVID – 19 impacts on the Toronto community, particularly towards alleviating food insecurity.
 This initiative aims to provide healthy meals to low income households with children and vulnerable youths that are in need.
 We have decided that in replacement of our weekly sandwich runs we have been hosting out of Moss park for the past 5 years, we will be switching to grocery runs.